Hutchinson Internment Camp: In popular culture

 A lightly fictionalised version of Hutchinson features in the Scottish author Ali Smith's 2020 novel Summer, published by Penguin.

-Hutchinson is the subject of the forthcoming non-fiction book The Island of Extraordinary Captives by the British writer and journalist Simon Parkin.
-The book follows the story of the artist Peter Midgley RA (née Fleischmann), who was interned at the camp at the age of seventeen, and received training from the established artist, including Kurt Schwitters.
+Hutchinson is the subject of the non-fiction book The Island of Extraordinary Captives by the British writer and journalist Simon Parkin.
+The book, which won the 2023 Wingate Prize, follows the story of the artist Peter Midgley RA (née Fleischmann), who was interned at the camp at the age of seventeen, and received training from the established artists, including Kurt Schwitters.